IncroyablePix/RasPiLoraHatPython/README.md

   * **on_receive**: The callback function that will be called when a message is received.
 This function takes 1 argument:
     * **payload**: The payload of the received message as a Python string.

-* **listen**: This method is used to start listening.
-It takes 1 argument:
-  * **multithread**: Whether or not the function fires a new thread to listen.
-If no value is provided, it defaults to True.

 * **listen_once**: This method is used to listen once, returning the received message as plain text.
 It takes no argument.

 * **send**: This method is used to send a message.
 It takes 1 argument: